-The District strengthened internal controls during the 2021-22 fiscal year.
-Both employees in the office are involved in counting and reconciling daily deposits.
+The District strengthened internal controls during the 2022-23 fiscal year.
+Both employees in the office are involved in the various accounting functions to best segregate duties when only two employees are employed.
+In addition, the Board has taken an increased oversight role in reviewing and approving financial transactions.

-McINTOSH COUNTY RURAL WATER DISTRICT NO. 13 Schedule of Audit Results October 31, 2022
+McINTOSH COUNTY RURAL WATER DISTRICT NO. 13 Schedule of Audit Results October 31, 2023